If you contemplate using artificial intelligence (AI) in business processes, this article is for you!

 - Fabula AI using ML to detect fake news online (2019)

-As a result of these and other efforts, X’s algorithms now detect and remove incidents of hate speech, illegal, racist, and other offensive content.
-In the first six months of AI usage, the platform was able to eliminate 300K accounts related to terrorists or promoting such activities.
+In the first six months of using AI algorithms, the platform eliminated 300K accounts related to terrorists or promoting such activities.

 AI is also used to crop images in a specific way, offering users a nearly accurate crop that helps drive engagement.
 If the system detects adult content in an image, it displays a message but hides the image.
 Video recognition software facilitated an accurate categorization of videos, improving their searchability.

-Showing relevant post suggestions to every user was another challenge.
-X’s timeline is currently driven by a complex deep learning algorithm powered by deep neural networks.
+Showing relevant post suggestions was another challenge.
+They made a complex DL algorithm powered by deep neural networks to drive the X timeline.
 It runs millions of posts and reactions to them through these systems to determine which users want to see what type of content.

 AI algorithms scan and score every post to determine whether a user would like to see it.
 The ranking model considers the post’s content, the number of likes and reposts, and any connection or previous interactions between its author and the user.
 A post with a high relevancy score will likely appear in the user’s feed.